vippsas/vipps-developers/newsletters/2022-06-newsletter.md

 More details:
 [Can I use Vipps with Klarna Checkout?](../faqs/other-faq.md#can-i-use-vipps-with-klarna-checkout)

-## Vipps eCom API: HTTPS required for all URLs
+## eCom API: HTTPS required for all URLs

 From October 1, 2022, URL links in the body of [`POST:/payments`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST)